kasem-sm/SlimeKT/docs/modules/feature/feature_module_structure.md

 - **domain/interactors:** It contains use-cases or business logic for the feature.
 It takes a feature data source as a dependency.
 Fetching and caching-related tasks are done here.

 ## Feature Authentication
-The authentication feature module consists of only one extra module, including all the other modules that a feature module usually contains.
+The authentication feature module consists of one extra module, including all the other modules that a feature module usually contains.
 They are:

 - **worker:** This module verifies the user's authentication status periodically and checks if the user still exists in our database or if their token has expired.
-- **common-authentication-ui:** It contains common UI components related to authentication feature, such as Login and Sign-Up text fields.

 ## Feature Article
-The Article feature module consists of two extra modules, including all the other modules that a feature module usually contains.
+The Article feature module consists of four extra modules, including all the other modules that a feature module usually contains.
 They are:

 - **markdown:** It contains all the necessary classes that help in rendering text markdown in the Article Detail Screen.
 It depends on a third-party library called `common mark`.
 - **widget:** It contains all the necessary classes that help in creating a Daily Read widget using the Jetpack Glance API.